The Easiest Form Of Passive Income

-If you buy an ‘accumulating’ fund, dividends are automatically reinvested.
-This helps automate the process and keep it passive.
+If you buy an ‘accumulating’ fund, dividends are automatically reinvested (see the benefits of dividend reinvestment) This helps automate the process and keep it passive.
 As of now, buying accumulating funds is the only way to automate the dividend reinvestment process with Vanguard.
 If you were to purchase Vanguard ETFs, there is currently no way to automate dividend reinvestments.
 You would have to manually reinvest the dividend income if that is what you are looking to do.

 As the Vanguard platform only recently came to the UK, I am expecting this to be updated in the relatively near future.